marcof-security/sc200-security-journey/Notes/microsoft-security-ecosystem.md

 to detect broader attack patterns.

 A SIEM is only as effective as the quality and coverage of the logs it ingests.

+## Example Attack Scenario

+An attacker sends a phishing email.
+User downloads malicious attachment.
+PowerShell spawns from Word.
+Defender for Endpoint detects suspicious behavior.
+Sentinel correlates with unusual login activity.
+Incident is escalated to SOC Tier 2.